thatdecade/Lixie_II_Reverse_LED/README.md

 ## Remix Notes
 - PCB redrawn with a new BOM, using reverse mount LEDs. https://www.adafruit.com/product/4960
+  - Loosely based on Adafruit's RGB NeoKey https://www.adafruit.com/product/5157
+  - One capacitor per LED
+  - Transmission resistors for stable data
 - EPS files for lasercutting were converted to DXF.
 - Laser Cut files have been redrawn for smaller runs.
+  - Ordering one set = One Digit of the Display
+  - Ponoko wil auto-panelize larger orders together.
-Allowing Ponoko to panelize the job as they wish.
-Be sure to read https://help.ponoko.com/en/articles/4405518-getting-started-with-ponoko
+  - Be sure to read https://help.ponoko.com/en/articles/4405518-getting-started-with-ponoko

 |Filename|Supplier|Material|Thickness|
 | ----------- | ----------- | ----------- | ----------- |